nagken/mvpaiagent/IMPLEMENTATION_SUMMARY.md

 ## Multi-Agent Workflow

-The system implements the **exact pattern** described in the interview document:
+The system implements a comprehensive **multi-agent pattern** with:

 ```
 1. Product Description Input